Frequently Asked Questions

 Upon request, students can arrange for electrical access in order to use a variety of supporting materials for their poster.
 Exhibitors must provide any computer, audio-visual equipment, etc. as needed for their poster presentation.
 Please make sure to fill out the appropriate information when submitting your abstract.

-Do all judges approach the poster at the same time?
+- Do all judges approach exhibitors at the same time?

 The Graduate Exhibition is aimed at providing an opportunity for the community to learn about ongoing research at the university.
 It is, therefore, important for exhibitors to present their work so that a general audience will understand.
 In an effort to support this environment, students will be judged by judges that are assigned randomly, from a variety of disciplines.